codyngpriest/alx-low_level_programming/0x1E-search_algorithms/README.md

 8. Big O #5
 What is the time complexity (average case) of a jump search in an array of size n, using step = sqrt(n)?

+9. Interpolation search
+This is a function that searches for a value in a sorted array of integers using the Interpolation search algorithm